astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 2. In the Cloud UI, select your Deployment, then click **Details**.
 In the **Advanced** section, click **Edit**.
 3. In the **Workload Identity** dropdown menu, select **ADD GCP Service Account**
 4. Enter your GCP service account ID when prompted, then copy and run the provided gcloud CLI command.
 5. Click **Save**.
-The service account is now selectable as a workload identity for the Deployment.f
+The service account is now selectable as a workload identity for the Deployment.
 6. Complete one of the following options for your Deployment to access your cloud resources:

     - Create a **Google Cloud** connection type in Airflow and configure the following values: